cp3402-students/project-2025-tr1-jcua-team2/deployment.md

 8. You can switch your local git repository back to the master branch with the command ```git switch master```
 9. Update your git repository by performing a git pull to bring your local branch back into sync ```git pull origin master```

+## Updating Staging and Production Environments
+1. Make a backup of your local Wordpress database.
+SSH into your environment and from your public-html folder (where the wp-config.php file is located for the site), run the command ```wp db export```
+2. Utilising a tool such as filezilla or winscp, connect to the staging or production environment
+3. Copy the contents of the ```wp-content``` from the local environment to the ```wp-content``` folder on the remote host. [^2]
+4. Copy the Wordpress database backup to the server (where the wp-config.php file is located) [^3]
+5. Change directory to the wordpress folder ```cd /bitnami/wordpress```
+6. Perform a reset on the database ```sudo wp db reset --yes```
+7. Import the backed up database ```sudo wp db import SQL_DATABASE_EXPORT.sql```
+8. Check the website from an incognito window to ensure all content is correctly displaying.

+[^2]: For our Amazon Lightsail Environments, the location for the wp-content folder is ```/bitnami/wordpress/wp-content```
+[^3]: Our environment has this located ```/bitnami/wordpress```.
+Note to access this folder, copy the sql export to the wp-content folder and move the file once copied with the command ```sudo mv /bitnami/wordpress/wp-content/SQL_DATABASE_EXPORT.sql /bitnami/wordpress/```

 # Checks required before pushing to production
-- [ ] Create all required basic pages to fulfil requirements laid out by the client
+- [ ] Create all required basic pages to fulfil requirements laid out by the client on the staging website
 - [ ] Using wordpress' system, use the post function to have admins make new required posts for the site.
-- [ ] Design a theme using CSS and PHP to create a distinct look for the website
+- [ ] Test the theme using CSS and PHP to create a distinct look for the website
 - [ ] Ensure all content is up to date across the github repo and the staging environment.
 - [ ] All documentation on the use of themes and pages are up to date
 - [ ] Site itself can be accessed in staging, ensuring feedback before production.